CAA Updates COVID Forfeit Policy

-A day after announcing the postponement of four games involving the Drexel men’s and women’s basketball program — including a Jan.
-2 game against the James Madison women — the Colonial Athletic Association announced revised COVID-19 policies.
+A day after announcing the postponement of four games involving the Drexel men’s and women’s basketball program, including a Jan.
+2 game against the James Madison women, the Colonial Athletic Association announced revised COVID-19 policies on Tuesday.

-Any team with seven available players and one coach must compete as scheduled according to the press release sent out by the conference office on Tuesday afternoon.
-Games that can’t be played as scheduled will first be labeled a postponement, if it can’t be rescheduled the team that caused the postponement will forfeit.
+Any team with seven available players and one coach must compete, as scheduled, according to the press release sent out by the conference office on Tuesday afternoon.
+Games that can’t be played as scheduled will first be labeled a postponement and if it can’t be rescheduled, the team that caused the postponement will forfeit.

 “Institutions will work with each other and the conference office to reschedule the contest,” the release read.
 “If a game is unable to be rescheduled, it would be counted as a forfeit for the purpose of the conference standings.”